 Criteria Led Discharge

 The discharge of patients can be hindered by system as well as patient factors.
-Use of Criteria Led Discharge (CLD) ensures that patients are discharged as soon as is clinically and socially safe / appropriate to do so.
+Use of CLD ensures that patients are discharged as soon as is clinically and socially safe / appropriate to do so.
 Use of CLD supports re-engineering of system processes if required to facilitate efficient discharge practice.

 - Increased patient and carer satisfaction